kurantoB/JamTeamFormingTool/README.md

 <hr/>

-Let's take a step back because a team forming session needs to based off a **role template**.
+Let's take a step back because a team forming session needs to be based off a **role template**.
 (A role template is a collection of **roles** that are available for this team forming session, e.g. artist, composer, writer, etc.)

 ![image](https://github.com/user-attachments/assets/ec42de13-35bb-47c1-92a6-be3097462d29)